 Trying a new-to-you active travel experience is energizing.
 The empowerment from learning a new skill lasts for days and results in unforgettable travel memories.
 I’m convinced that it also keeps this boomer thinking young.
-That’s why I said yes to a stand up paddleboarding lesson offered by Visit Maui during a trip to Hawaii’s Valley Isle.
+That’s why I said yes to learning about stand up paddleboarding on Maui with a lesson offered by Visit Maui during a trip to Hawaii’s Valley Isle.

 After an adventuresome week in Maui, I stumble out of bed for one more day filled with exciting pursuits before catching a redeye flight back to the U.S. mainland.
 Stand up paddleboarding, hiking in a rainforest and a helicopter ride over West Maui and Molokai are on the day’s agenda.
 One thing’s for sure, I’ll be sleeping well on the flight home.